 Writing about how children use play to explore the world around them, the Opies write:

 “Whatever has latest caught their fancy is tested on their perpetual stage.”

 I like to think that this shared perpetual stage remains open for performance throughout our lives.
 Scott Eberle, writing on wild play, points out how unstructured play spills from story into sport at the very highest levels, when adult athletes choose to concentrate on the quality of experience rather than the outcome of a contest.

 Back in 2015, I started to wonder about introducing wild play into cultural institutions – the idea of trading control for the delights of the unpredictable perpetual stage.
-One way for institutions to explore this was Fun Palaces – we supported over fifty of these community events in 2016.
+One way for institutions to explore this was Fun Palaces – we supported over fifty of these art-and-science community events in 2016.